-In 2019, the American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction (SUFU) published updated guidelines on the diagnosis and treatment of non-neurogenic overactive bladder in adults.
-The guidelines included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
+In 2019, the American Urological Association (AUA) and the Society of Urodynamics, Female Pelvic Medicine & Urogenital Reconstruction (SUFU) published updated guidelines on the diagnosis and treatment of non-neurogenic overactive bladder in adults.54, The guidelines included a statement that clinicians may offer PTNS as a third-line treatment option in carefully selected patients.
 The statement carried a grade C rating, indicating that the balance of benefits and risks/burdens are uncertain.
-In 2024, the AUA/SUFU published a guideline on the diagnosis and treatment of idiopathic overactive bladder.
-In the unabridged version of the guideline, PTNS is mentioned as a minimally invasive therapy option.
-The guideline states that "Clinicians may offer minimally invasive, or pharmacologic therapies (Clinical Principle)" and " Clinicians may offer patients with OAB, in the context of shared decision making, minimally invasive therapies without requiring trials of behavioral, non-invasive, or pharmacologic management (Expert Opinion)".
+In 2024, the AUA/SUFU published a guideline on the diagnosis and treatment of idiopathic overactive bladder.55, In the unabridged version of the guideline, PTNS is mentioned as a minimally invasive therapy option.
+The guideline states that "Clinicians may offer minimally invasive procedures to patients who are unable or unwilling to undergo behavioral, non-invasive, or pharmacologic therapies (Clinical Principle)" and " Clinicians may offer patients with OAB, in the context of shared decision making, minimally invasive therapies without requiring trials of behavioral, non-invasive, or pharmacologic management (Expert Opinion)".
+Transcutaneous tibial nerve stimulation is included in the list of non-invasive therapies in these quidelines.